daryllxd/lifelong-learning/programming/ruby/ruby-philosophy/ruby-makes-you-happy.md

 > Matz is nice, so we are nice.

 > Learning how to program, thats the easy part.
 Learning how to be a programmer, thats the advanced stuff.
-Thats what gets you to the next level, I think we should work on that. - James Edwards Grey
+Thats what gets you to the next level, I think we should work on that. - James Edward Gray II

 __Productivity:__